biopragmatics/oquat/docs/invalids/prefix/omim.ps.md

-# BSPO
+# omim.ps: OMIM Phenotypic Series

+This page summarize the different resources that reference `omim.ps` but use local unique identifiers that do not match the standard pattern of ^PS\d+$.
+Of the 3 resources,
-The following 2 variants were found: ['OMIMPS', 'PS']
+2 variants on the standard prefix were found: ['OMIMPS', 'PS'].

-## `diseaseclass`
+## `diseaseclass`: Disease Class

-Identifiers for this prefix are given correctly in Disease Class.
+Identifiers for this prefix are given incorrectly correctly in `diseaseclass`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|